awesome-llm-papers/awesome-llm-papers.github.io/_publications/xu2023mental.markdown

 citations: 33
 bibkey: xu2023mental
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2307.14385'}]
-tags: [Ethics and Bias, Training Techniques, GPT, RAG, Few-Shot, Reinforcement Learning, Fine-Tuning, In-Context Learning, Applications, Prompting, Model Architecture]
+tags: [Model Architecture, Ethics and Bias, GPT, RAG, Fine-Tuning, Few-Shot, Applications, Reinforcement Learning, In-Context Learning, Prompting, Training Techniques, Evaluation]
 ---
 Advances in large language models (LLMs) have empowered a variety of applications.
 However, there is still a significant gap in research when it